-- Place potatoes, chicken broth, salt and pepper in the slow cooker (4 or 6 quart).
-Stir and cook on high for 3-4 hours or low for 6-7 hours, or until potatoes are fork tender.
+- In the bottom of a 4- or 6-quart crockpot, stir together the potatoes, broth, salt, and pepper.
+Cook on high for 3 to 4 hours or on low for 6 to 7 hours, or until potatoes are fork tender.
 Drain most of the broth.

-- Add in melted butter, and sour cream.
-Mash with a potato masher or an electric beater.
-Add 1 Tablespoon of heavy cream at a time, until you reach your desired consistency.
-Be careful not to over mash.
-Salt and pepper to taste.
+- Using a potato masher or an electric mixer, mix in butter and sour cream.
+Add 1 Tablespoon heavy cream at a time, until you reach your desired consistency, being careful not to over mash.
+Season with salt and pepper.

-- Keep the lid on and the slow cooker on warm setting until ready to serve.
+- Set the slow cooker to the warm setting and keep covered until ready to serve.